Santa Maria Gloriosa dei Frari: History

 In 1231, under Doge Jacopo Tiepolo, the city donated land at this site to establish a monastery and church belonging to the Franciscan Order of Friars Minor.
 This edifice proved too small and a three-nave church was begun in 1250, but not completed until 1338.
 Work almost immediately began on its much larger replacement, the current church, which took more than a century to build.
 The new church inverted the original orientation, thus placing the facade so that it faces the plaza and small canal.
 The work was started under Jacopo Celega, but completed by his son Pier Paolo.
 The campanile, the second tallest in the city after that of San Marco, was completed in 1396.
 Under the patronage of Giovanni Corner, the Chapel of San Marco was added in 1420.
 In 1432-1434, Bishop Vicenza Pietro Miani built the chapel of San Pietro next to the bell-tower.
 The facade was not completed until 1440.
 The cornice is surmounted by three statues (1516) by Lorenzo Bregno.
 The main altar was consecrated in 1469.
 In 1478, the Pesaro family commissioned a chapel in the apse of the church.
 On 27 May 1492, the church was consecrated with the name of Santa Maria Gloriosa.

 The Frari is a parish church of the Vicariate of San Polo-Santa Croce-Dorsoduro.
 Other churches of the parish are San Barnaba, San Ludovico Vescovo, Santa Maria del Soccorso, and Santa Margherita.
 In the sixteenth century, however, devotional life changed significantly; being private, less moral, and contained people from various countries.
 The congregations enlarged only when a famous preacher was preaching, or a major feast was taking place.
-All connections had a relationship with the brotherhood involved in the chruch, as most of the other chapel areas were designed for private groups.
+All connections had a relationship with the brotherhood involved in the church, as most of the other chapel areas were designed for private groups.
 This church is notable to hosting funerals and other gatherings for the deceased.
 Also, in later times, there was some crime and mischief going on with the church.
 As a result, the Franciscans had been expelled from the church during the nineteenth century, the church was restored to the order in 1922.
 The bell tower went through a structural intervention from 1904 to the 1990s that helped fix the cracks in the bell tower.

 Titian, the most prominent sixteenth-century Venetian painter, is interred in the Frari.